 Chronic exposure to air and dust chemicals has been associated with various neurological, reproductive, developmental and hormonal system disorders, respiratory diseases, asthma and allergies, dysfunctions of the immune system, obesity and cancer.

-There are also other sources of internal contamination that come from the combustion of products (tobacco, gas, etc.), biological agents and emanations of ground gases such as radon gas.
+There are also other sources of internal contamination that come from the combustion of products (tobacco, gas, etc.), biological agents like dust mites and emanations of ground gases such as radon gas.

 The effects of environmental pollution are often detected in the long term. it is when the users of these spaces suffer the symptoms that they become aware and seek environmental assessment and quality measurement to find the cause.